 In the 1990s the center of gravity of the commercial activity moved to the Foreign Trade Union, as the commercial attachés were now employed by the Union instead of Finland’s Ministry of Foreign Affairs.
 Later on, the Union became known as Finpro (the current name is Business Finland).
 The Consulate General continued, however, to participate, within the limits of its resources and in cooperation with Finpro, in the activities related to promoting Finland’s export activities.
 Efforts concentrating on attracting investments to Finland were carried out together with Invest in Finland Bureau (currently, Invest in Finland is a part of Business Finland).

 In the 2000s, the Consulate General in New York concentrated largely on advising Finnish companies and assisting Finnish businesses to get access to the US markets.
 There are several dozens of Finnish companies in New York and the interest towards the city keeps growing.
 In particular, New York seems to be an attractive spot for technology companies and various start-ups.
 Finnish culture is well presented in New York as well, and Finland continues to fascinate New Yorkers.
 Finland has a great reputation in the Unites States, but it still needs to be better known.

 Currently, the activity of the Consulate General revolves mainly around promoting the Finnish commercial and economic interests, improving the operational conditions for the Finnish cultural agents and creating Finland’s national brand.
 The Consulate General is also responsible for the consular and entry services in New York as well as in other states and special administrative areas that fall within the scope of the Consulate’s activity.
-In 2019 Finland and the United States will be celebrating the 100th anniversary of their diplomatic relations.
-The Anniversary year’s campaign can be followed in social media through the Consulate General’s Facebook and Instagram accounts.
+In 2019 Finland and the United States celebrated the 100th anniversary of their diplomatic relations.